mer-hybris/hadk.sailfishos.org/setupsdk.rst

 Setup the Platform SDK
 ----------------------

-Instructions are found on Sailfish OS wiki ("Quick start" section is enough, do not install SDK Targets yet): https://docs.sailfishos.org/Tools/Platform_SDK/Installation/
+Instructions are found on Sailfish OS docs ("Quick start" section is enough, do not install SDK Targets yet): https://docs.sailfishos.org/Tools/Platform_SDK/Installation/

 Afterwards, temporarily leave the PLATFORM_SDK to topup the newly created ``~/.mersdk.profile`` with necessary commands: